-Just as it is impossible to eliminate risk altogether, it is likewise impossible to know in advance precisely what effect a non-restrictive supportive measure or restrictive condition will have.
-Given this uncertainty, the Act intends for courts to consider not only the relevant risks but also the potential collateral consequences of restrictive conditions, like impairment of a defendant's ability to maintain employment.
-This concern provides another reason for courts to consider non-restrictive measures first: such measures may more readily address risk without imposing undue collateral consequences.
+1 Just as it is impossible to eliminate risk altogether, it is likewise impossible to know in 2 advance precisely what effect a non-restrictive supportive measure or restrictive condition will 3 have.
+Given this uncertainty, the Act intends for courts to consider not only the relevant risks 4 but also the potential collateral consequences of restrictive conditions, like impairment of a 5 defendant's ability to maintain employment.
+This concern provides another reason for courts to 6 consider non-restrictive measures first: such measures may more readily address risk without 7 imposing undue collateral consequences.
+8 9 SECTION 306.

-1 SECTION 306.
 RESTRICTIVE CONDITION OF RELEASE.
-2 (a) If the court determines under Section 305 that practical assistance or voluntary 3 supportive services are not sufficient to satisfactorily address a relevant risk the court has 4 identified under Section 303, the court shall impose the least restrictive condition or conditions 5 reasonably necessary to satisfactorily address the relevant risk and issue an order of pretrial 6 release under subsection 304(c).
-7 (b) Restrictive conditions under subsection (a) may include: 8 (1) mandatory therapeutic treatment or social services; 9 (2) a requirement to seek to obtain or maintain employment or maintain an 10 education commitment; 11 (3) a restriction on possession or use of a weapon; 12 (4) a restriction on travel; 13 (5) a restriction on contact with a specified person; 14 (6) a restriction on a specified activity; 15 (7) supervision by [a [pretrial services agency] or] a third party; 16 (8) active or passive electronic monitoring; 17 (9) house arrest; 18 (10) subject to Section 307, a secured appearance bond or an unsecured 19 appearance bond; 20 (11) a condition proposed by the arrested individual, the [prosecuting authority], 21 or an alleged victim; 22 (12) any other non-financial condition required by law of this state other than this 23 [act]; or
+10 (a) If the court determines under Section 305 that practical assistance or voluntary 11 supportive services are not sufficient to satisfactorily address a relevant risk under Section 303, the court shall impose the least restrictive condition or conditions reasonably necessary to 12 13 satisfactorily address the relevant risk and issue an order of pretrial release under subsection 304(c).
+14 15 (b) Restrictive conditions under subsection (a) may include: 16 (1) mandatory therapeutic treatment or social services; 17 (2) a requirement to seek or maintain employment or education commitments; 18 (3) a restriction on possession or use of a weapon; 19 (4) a restriction on travel; 20 (5) a restriction on contact with a specified person; 21 (6) a restriction on a specified activity; 22 (7) supervision by [a [pretrial services agency] or] a third party; 23 (8) active or passive electronic monitoring; 24 (9) house arrest; (10) subject to Section 307, a secured appearance bond or an unsecured 25 26 appearance bond;

+(11) a condition proposed by the individual;

-- 1 (13) another condition to satisfactorily address the relevant risk the court has - 2 identified under Section 303. - 3 (c) The court shall state in a record why the restrictive condition or conditions imposed - 4 under subsection (a) are the least restrictive reasonably necessary to satisfactorily address the - 5 relevant risk the court has identified under Section 303. - Legislative Note: In paragraph (11), insert the state's term for the state's prosecuting authority.
+1 (12) any other non-financial condition required by law of this state other than this 2 [act]; or 3 (13) another condition to satisfactorily address the relevant risk under Section 4 303.
+5 (c) The court shall state in a record why the restrictive condition or conditions imposed 6 under subsection (a) are the least restrictive reasonably necessary to satisfactorily address the relevant risk the court has identified under Section 303.